4.34 from 6 votes

-This Berry Fruit Salad with citrus glaze is slightly sweet and oh-so-refreshing.
+This Berry Fruit Salad is slightly sweet and oh-so-refreshing.
 Made with fresh berries and tossed in an orange juice glaze, it is the perfect simple side dish or light dessert for your next summer barbecue or potluck.

 The fruit salad glaze coats every inch of each berry.
 It’s got a lightly sweet orange and lime flavor that brightens the fruit without being overly sweet.
-I love bringing this Berry Fruit Salad to 4th of July get-togethers because it’s super quick and easy, and you can’t go wrong – everyone loves fruit.
+I love bringing this to 4th of July get-togethers because it’s super quick and easy, and you can’t go wrong.
+Everyone loves fruit!

 Berry Fruit Salad in a bowl garnished with a sprig of mint, topped with an easy fruit glaze recipe.